-- After submissions close Curator Andrea Blanch, editor of Musee Magazine, will conduct a blind-review process to select the pieces that will be included in the exhibit.
+- After submissions close Curator Andrea Blanch, founder and editor of Musée Magazine, will conduct a blind-review process to select the pieces that will be included in the exhibit.

 - We accept many forms of art - if you can get it on a digital file* we can put it on a billboard.
 There are great examples of paintings, sculptures, mix media etc. on the gallery page. *(Sorry, we still aren't accepting video or audio works at this time.)

 - TBC is an all-volunteer nonprofit - all submission fees are used for the production and management of exhibitions - we have no salaried staff.